Achieved high engagement with emails with extremely low unsubscribe rate

 “It's very fulfilling to see how successful we are at connecting with our customers and prospects,” says McCormack.
 “We consistently see very high open rates coupled with extremely low unsubscribe rates.
 We are welcome guests in our recipients' inboxes, and this helps us to really leverage the full power of Marketo Engage.”

-Moreover, this engagement had had big impacts on the bottom line.
+Moreover, this engagement had significant impacts on the bottom line.
 Allen and McCormack knew that the revenue targets were ambitious.
 But with Marketo Engage helping them understand how and when to engage which customers, the company easily beat lead targets to drive continued strong growth.

 “It comes back our commitment to being an open source platform.
 We feel compelled to contribute to society, and we strongly believe that by building and understanding relationships, we can make a difference."